vestrel00/contacts-android/howto/howto-link-unlink-contacts.md

 updating the Contact `DISPLAY_NAME` directly but it does not work.
 Setting a name row as default also does not affect the Contact `DISPLAY_NAME`.

-## Effects of linking/unlinking Contact ID
+## Effects of linking/unlinking contacts

 When two or more Contacts (along with their constituent RawContacts) are linked into a single Contact those Contacts will be merged into one of the existing Contact row.
 The Contacts that have